paichato/paichato/README.md

 #### 🌱 Things I am currently working on:
 - A fintech
-- Finish several projects using GRAPHQL AWS
+- Finish several projects using Prisma, Postgre
 - Do back-end related courses

 #### :muscle: Things I am challenging myself with: